 January 24, 2022Events and Activities

 CGCC intends to work with FIs who are supportive of providing Green Financing to support the commercial biogas technologies to assist in reducing GHG emissions.
-With the technical expertise and support from BTIC in the biogas technology, CGCC has strong commitment in working together with other stakeholders to promote access to financing clean energy.
-As part of our ESG, the development of biodigester in the agriculture sector would contribute towards 8 SDG goals e.g. SDG 1 (End Poverty), SDG 2 (Zero Hunger), SDG 3 (Good health & well being), SDG 5 (Gender equality), SDG 7 (Affordable & Clean Energy), SDG 8 (Decent work & economic growth), SDG 13 (Climate Action) and SDG 15 (Life on Earth), Mr. Wong added.
+With the technical expertise and support from BTIC in biogas technology, CGCC has a strong commitment to working together with other stakeholders to promote access to financing clean energy.
+As part of our ESG, the development of biodigester in the agriculture sector would contribute toward 8 SDG goals e.g. SDG 1 (End Poverty), SDG 2 (Zero Hunger), SDG 3 (Good health & well-being), SDG 5 (Gender equality), SDG 7 (Affordable & Clean Energy), SDG 8 (Decent work & economic growth), SDG 13 (Climate Action) and SDG 15 (Life on Earth), Mr. Wong added.

-Mr. Narin Sok, UNIDO’s Country Representative, indicated the importance of this strategic partnership as an integral part of on-going efforts in developing conducive investment environment to address the financial constraints faced by the investors in investing in commercial biogas projects.
+Mr. Narin Sok, UNIDO’s Country Representative, indicated the importance of this strategic partnership as an integral part of ongoing efforts in developing a conducive investment environment to address the financial constraints faced by the investors in investing in commercial biogas projects.
 He said: “I am pleased that CGCC is proactively demonstrating that our financial sector is willing to learn, adapt and step outside of their traditional roles.
-Innovation in financing mechanism means a lot to many development efforts.
-It will foster further investments in the commercial biogas in agribusiness, which is a significant breakthrough for the investors to adopt and implement the renewable energy technologies into their business practices.
-Investment in this type of clean energy will generate a great potential of economic, environmental and social benefit to the users, farm owners, investors, and society.
-This MoU is aligned with the Ministry of Agriculture, Forestry, and Fisheries’ efforts to update biogas policy for the period 2021-2030, as well as with many of the objectives set by the Government in UNIDO’s PCP, in the fields of sustainable energy and circular economy promotion.”
+Innovation in financing mechanisms means a lot to many development efforts.
+It will foster further investments in the commercial biogas in agribusiness, which is a significant breakthrough for the investors to adopt and implement renewable energy technologies into their business practices.
+Investment in this type of clean energy will generate a great potential for economic, environmental, and social benefits to the users, farm owners, investors, and society.
+This MoU is aligned with the Ministry of Agriculture, Forestry, and Fisheries’ efforts to update the biogas policy for the period 2021-2030, as well as with many of the objectives set by the Government in UNIDO’s PCP, in the fields of sustainable energy and circular economy promotion.”